USBAI/fuzed_app/README.md

 # Fuzed

 ## About Fuzed
 Hey there!
-So, Fuzed is something I put together using the Expo framework.
-I’ll be honest, I didn’t focus much on the UI design because most of my energy went into developing and fine-tuning the app’s model.
-Here are a few things about the project:
+Fuzed is an app I built using the Expo framework.
+While I focused mainly on developing and fine-tuning the app's model rather than the UI design, it's designed to provide an interactive fitness experience using computer vision.

-- I worked on this using a Windows machine.
-- The app needs camera permissions to work properly.
-- Since Apple has restrictions on iOS emulators, I couldn’t fully test the iOS version yet.
-- I’ve ordered a MacBook so I can transfer the code over and debug it for iOS compatibility.
-- In the meantime, I built a web application with ReactJS, using the same backend server, to show how the model works.
+Due to some compatibility challenges between Windows and iOS devices, particularly around camera permissions, I created a web application using ReactJS that connects to the same backend server.
+This web version helps demonstrate how the model works while I address the mobile platform specifics.

-- I tested the app on a friend’s MacBook, and it worked great!
-That’s why I decided to make the switch to a MacBook—it’ll let me develop for both iOS and Android easily.
+I'm excited to share that my MacBook arrives today!
+This will allow me to transfer the development environment over and properly debug the camera permission issues that arise between Windows and iOS devices.
+Having a MacBook will enable seamless development for both iOS and Android platforms.

 ![Web Application](./assets/macbook-smooth-lid-drop.png)
-Here’s a [link to a YouTube video](https://youtu.be/YobP0VaoBE0?si=mjDVPXSZxf_thlnL) where you can see how the web app works.
+Here's a [link to a YouTube video](https://youtu.be/YobP0VaoBE0?si=mjDVPXSZxf_thlnL) where you can see how the web app works.

 ---